 We feel strongly that the prescribing of gluten free foods is an essential NHS service that should be available to all people diagnosed with coeliac disease.
 Access to prescriptions supports the most vulnerable patients in adhering to what is often a very restrictive and expensive diet, and research has demonstrated that access to prescriptions and dietetic services supports adherence to the diet.

 Many health commissioners are stating that gluten free food is readily available and that costs of gluten free food has come down.
 This is simply not true.
 Gluten free products are usually smaller and so gram for gram, they are 3-4 times more expensive which is a real issue for people with coeliac disease, and gluten free bread is on average 5 times more expensive.
 You can read more about the real costs of gluten free food here.

 What is Coeliac UK doing?

-Where local consultations are being launched, we have been contacting local Members by post, email and using social media to ensure you have the chance to have your voice heard by completing consultation surveys.
-Only by as many of us as possible making the case for gluten-free prescribing can we fight for this vital service.
+Over the last three years, where local consultations are being launched, we have been contacting local members by post, email and through social media to ensure you have the chance to have your voice heard.

 The media are particularly important too so that we can increase awareness of the issue.
 We have focused our attention on media in areas where prescriptions have been cut or there are consultations going on.
 See our media centre for the latest press releases we have issued.